British and Irish Lions thrash Australia to seal series win

 - Halfpenny (5)

 The British and Irish Lions ended a 16-year wait for a series win with a stunning second-half demolition of Australia in a pulsating decider in Sydney.

 Leading 19-10 at half-time via an early Alex Corbisiero try and four Leigh Halfpenny penalties, the Lions roared to victory with three scores inside 12 minutes.

-Jonny Sexton, George North and Jamie Roberts all crossed in a breathless spell to bring up the tourists' record points tally in any Test.
+Jonny Sexton, George North and Jamie Roberts all crossed in a breathless spell to make it a record points tally against the Wallabies.

-Man-of-the-match Halfpenny landed eight from nine kicks to finish with 21 points.
+Man-of-the-match Halfpenny landed seven from eight kicks to finish with 21 points.

 That was a new individual record for a Lion in a Test, overtaking the previous mark of 20 points shared by Jonny Wilkinson (in 2005 against Argentina) and Stephen Jones (in 2009 against South Africa).